HuntTheWumpus/Samples/README.md

 # Samples
-sample code to help participants of the program
+Sample code for participants of Hunt The Wumpus program